aws-deadline/deadline-cloud-for-rhino/DEVELOPMENT.md

-# Amazon Deadline Cloud for Rhino Development
+# AWS Deadline Cloud for Rhino Development

 This package has two active branches: